BigBadE/Raven-Language/docs/memory-management-plan.md

 # Memory management

-Raven plans to have a dual system, using borrow checking with linear types and generational references.
+Raven plans to have a dual system, using borrow checking and generational references.

 The idea is that the compiler can seamlessly switch between the two systems, depending on the needs of the program.
 This is instituted through a few core ideas: